chandlerc/blog/content/slides/2026-memory-safety-deep-2/10_places.md

 - Since Carbon allows pointers to alias
 - Care about that fields don't overlap each other, but do overlap their containing object, even though they have the same lifetime
 - Means Carbon can decouple invalidating owned data from the owner.
+- Lifetimes in Carbon are managed through safety effect annotations.
+Those annotations are parameterized which places they affect.

 {{% /note %}}